-Cascadia Research has been conducting photo-ID research on gray whales in N Puget Sound since 1990 as a part of a larger study of gray whales in the Pacific Northwest.
-In 2015 with support from DNR, Cascadia conducted expanded dedicated surveys, photo-ID, initial tag deployments to examine feeding behavior, and documenting feeding locations.
-The project would address a number of objectives related to key elements required to address gray whale consumption and reliance on ghost shrimp in the northern Puget Sound region including:
+Cascadia has gathered data on the Sounders for more than 30 years documenting the individuals that return and the timing of their stays here.
+The work expanded in 2015-16 with support from DNR, we conducted expanded dedicated surveys, photo-ID, tag deployments to examine feeding behavior, and documenting feeding locations.
+The project addresses a number of objectives related to key elements required to address gray whale consumption and reliance on ghost shrimp in the northern Puget Sound region

-- Historical satellite images from Google Earth revealed visible documentation of feeding pits of gray whales in N Puget Sound and feeding locations both in current and past years.
+- Aerial overflights satellite images from Google Earth taken at low tide revealed visible feeding pits of the Sounders gray whales in N Puget Sound and feeding locations both in current and past years.

 Figure 1.
 Summary of annual resightings of identified gray whales seen three or more years in northern Puget Sound.